 API Position: SUPPORT

-Action: Please contact your state Representative and urge him or her to support H 7019.
-Tell your Representative that this bill will help to protect captive elephants from antiquated practices that should have disappeared a long time ago.
+This bill will help to protect captive elephants from antiquated practices that should have disappeared a long time ago.
 The bullhook is the most common device used to train, punish, and control elephants.
 Both ends of the bullhook are used to inflict damage.
 The hook is used to apply varying degrees of pressure to sensitive spots on an elephant's body.
 The handle end can be used as a club.
 Forceful use of the bullhook in training sessions is common practice in order to render elephants submissive and to train elephants to perform tricks.
 The bullhook is used as an intimidation device once elephant trainers are in view of the public.
 Elephants obey the bullhook as a "guide" because they recognize it as a source of pain.
 Numerous facilities, such as zoos and sanctuaries, are presently taking care of elephants without the use of the bullhook.
 It is time that the circus industry updates its practices to be more humane.